rakugoteam/Raku/Readme.md

 # Member variables

 var a = 5
-var b = true //or false
+var b = true #or false
-// they are more ways to declare
+# they are more ways to declare
-// String, Array and Dictionary in RakuScript var s = "Hello" var arr = [1, 2, 3]
+# String, Array and Dictionary in RakuScript
+var s = "Hello"
+var arr = [1, 2, 3]
 var dict = {"key": "value", 2: 3}